Advertisement

 On his part, Dr. Ikenna Nwosu, who is the NESG facilitator who focuses on tourism, hospitality, entertainment, creative economy, and sports, announced that they are ready to offer technical support to the ministry in order to help secure funding for the initiative to enhance the country.
 Nwosu also mentioned the group’s willingness to work with the ministry in updating the National Policy on the Creative Industry and to provide training for the ministry staff in improving data collection methods.

 They uncovered the ministry’s absence of a National Policy on Creative Economy.
 Additionally, they found that an updated National Policy on Culture has not been implemented despite the existing one dating back to 1988.
 Moreover, there is a lack of a National Policy aimed at promoting the sector.
-He pointed out that while the government has provided incentives for sectors such as gas and telecommunication to develop initiatives and train professionals, while the creative economy sector has been overlooked.
+He pointed out that while the government has provided incentives for sectors such as gas and Telecommunication to develop initiatives and train professionals, while the creative economy sector has been overlooked.

 Related Article: Nigeria creative sector to see $100bn by 2030